joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/troubleshooting.md

         	<meta name="viewport" content="width=device-width, height=device-height, initial-scale=1.0">
         </head>

-2.  <div>

-    Windows 7 (and possibly other operating systems), the user must lift the pointing device (or fingers) off the screen between gestures.
+2. Windows 7 (and possibly other operating systems), the user must lift the pointing device (or fingers) off the screen between gestures.
 For example:, to rotate and zoom an image: